jessicatorreslima/shopper-price-updater/README.md

 npm install
 ```

+### Database Import

+To properly use this project, you need to import the `database.sql` file into your database.

+#### Steps for Import

+1. Make sure you have MySQL installed and properly configured.

+2. In your DBMS, create a new empty database that will be used by the project.

+3. Locate the `database.sql` file in this repository and import it into your newly created database:

+Use the command `mysql -u <username> -p <database> < database.sql` in the terminal or use a graphical interface to import the file.

+4. After the import, your database will be populated with the necessary tables and data for the proper functioning of the project.

 ### Environment Variables

 - Rename the .env.example file to .env in the root directory and provide the following variables: